Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 current fragmentation session has succeeded and its context can be cleared.

-If the retransmission timer elapses and the SCHC gateway has not received the SCHC ACK it retransmits the last fragment with the payload (not an ACK-request without payload).
+If the retransmission timer elapses and the SCHC gateway has not received the SCHC ACK it retransmits the last fragment with the payload (not an SCHC ACK REQ without payload).
 The SCHC gateway tries retransmitting up to MAX_ACK_REQUESTS times before aborting.